rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 		wallet/
 			DigitalWallet.java
 ```

-The Bitcoin class you define should be a singleton, will have three instance attributes:
+#### Instructions 🎒
+- Create a class called `Bitcoin`
+	- Make the `Bitcoin` class a singleton since this will only be used to manage _your_ Bitcoin.
+	- Add three attributes to the `Bitcoin` class:
-- name
+		- `name`
-- whitePaper
+		- `whitePaper`
-- btc
+		- `btc`

-will have three methods for the three endpoints:
+	- Create three methods that map to the three endpoints defined in `DigitalWalletController`:
-- public Bitcoin processTransation( double requestedBTC )
+		- Bitcoin processTransation( double requestedBTC )
-- public Bitcoin setZero()
+		- Bitcoin setZero()
-- public Bitcoin accountBalance()
+		- Bitcoin accountBalance()

-and will have four methods for serialization:
+	- Create four methods that will be used to [serialize](#serialization) the Java object to a JSON response.
 		- public double getBTC()
 		- public String getName()
 		- public String getWhitePaper()
 		- public double getSatoshis()

-After creating the `Bitcoin` class, the `DigitalWallet` class will still be a Singleton.
-Will have a reference to the `Bitcoin` singleton stored as an attribute, and will have three methods used to manage the Bitcoin Singleton:
+- Refactor the `DigitalWallet` class to:
+	- Contain a reference to the `Bitcoin` singleton
+	- Create three methods used to manage the Bitcoin Singleton:
 		- public Bitcoin processTransaction( double amount )
 		- public Bitcoin zero()
 		- public Bitcoin accountBalance()
+	- Remove all of the "getters" from this class

+- Refactor the `DigitalWalletController` endpoint methods to have a return type of `Bitcoin`

 **Note: you should no longer have any of the serialization getters on the `DigitalWallet` class**

-You will also need to update the return type of the endpoint methods in `DigitalWalletController` after refactoring these methods to serialize the `Bitcoin` class.

 _Before proceeding, make sure to test all three of the API endpoints to ensure that they all behave exactly the same as they did prior to extracting Bitcoin into its own class._